splunk/public-o11y-docs/slo/slo-intro.rst

     * - Error budget
       - A measurement of how your SLI performs relative to your SLO over a period of time.
 Error budget measures the difference between actual and desired performance.
 It determines how unreliable your service might be during this period and serves as a signal when you need to take corrective action.
-      - Our service can respond to 1% of requests in >100 ms over a 7 day period
+      - Our service can respond to 1% of requests in >100 ms over a 7 day period.

     * - Burn rate
       - A unitless measurement of how quickly a service consumes the error budget during the compliance window of the SLO.
 Burn rate makes the SLO and error budget actionable, showing service owners when a current incident is serious enough to page an on-call responder.